Find out what impacts the price of pet insurance and how to reduce what you pay for cover

 - The excess is typically from $100 to $200, which makes a considerable difference to smaller claims such as $250 for an ear infection.
 However, if your priority is to cover the more expensive vet bills, it may be worth aiming for a higher excess as this can reduce your premiums without making too big an impact on your overall costs.

-Cheaper pet insurance might get you lower premiums, but all the money saved can disappear quickly if things go wrong.
+Cheaper pet insurance might get you lower premiums, but all the money saved could disappear quickly if things go wrong.
 As a general rule, remember that the cost of insurance is based on the odds of you needing to make a claim.
-When insurance is more expensive, there’s a good chance it’s more important.

 Back to top